alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 However, if you notice a lag/skip of one hour in detecting free rooms or booking rooms, then this may be something worth checking -  especially if Daylight Savings just happened, or if moment.js/JavaScript have updated their date libraries.
 I'm also unsure of exactly how IT/events handle and change event bookings across Daylight Savings, so it's also possible that my events might be moved in a different way to others.

 You can check what timezone an event is in by making a GET request to `https://graph.microsoft.com/v1.0/Users/Me/Calendars/{CALENDAR-ID-GOES-HERE}/events`, then looking at the various timezone fields available.
 If you want to change the timezone that is used by Alexa, then edit the way dates are made in `:durationHandler` in `lambda/index.js`, and the timezone used by `postRoom()` in `lambda/requesters.js`.
 Note that there's a difference between `Date()` and `new Date()`, because JavaScript.

-## Debugging Code [WIP]

-See this section if you've worked out it's a problem with the code after checking the other sections.
-This obviously cannot explain how to solve bugs, but will give you my ideas of how to go about it.

-- First of all, definitely have a look through the other documentation I've provided.
-This can help to explain how the set-up has been done, how alexa-sdk module actually works, the alexa-sdk API, and how Room Finder itself actually works.

-- Use lambda-local, or invoke the actual lambda function, as regularly as possible.
-Lambda-local gives fairly good error messages, means you don't have to zip and upload between tests, which massively speeds up the process.
-It also doesn't use up lambda requests, so is free.
-I suggest running `bash run_tests.sh` before every upload to lambda, just to check its all functional.

-- Use commands or gulp to update.
-Running `automation/update_lambda.sh` or just running `gulp` (assuming you've installed gulp) will be far faster than manually compressing and uploading a zip file to Lambda.

 ## Testing Lambda Code Locally